tomatohammado/gatsby-demo/README.md

 ## File Structure

-the `./src` directory is where we will put the content of our site.
-There are a number of `./gatsby-<something>.js` configuration files, but I will not go into leverage those files.
+The `./src` directory is where we will put the content of our site.
+There are a number of `./gatsby-<something>.js` configuration files, which we will also modify in the process of building this application.

 The `./src/layouts/` directory contains the particular `index.js` file that is rendered on all of the pages (by default, there might be a way to use other layouts but I did).
 This is not to be confused by the `index.js` in the `./src/pages/` directory, which corresponds to the index.js _page_ and not the layout.